MicrosoftDocs/Virtualization-Documentation/tlfs.md

 The *MessagePending* flag indicates whether or not there are any messages pending in the message queue of the synthetic interrupt source.
-If there are, then an “end of message” must be performed by the guest after emptying the message slot.
+If there are, then an “end of message" must be performed by the guest after emptying the message slot.
 This allows for opportunistic writes to the EOM MSR (only when required).
 Note that this flag may be set by the hypervisor upon message delivery or at any time afterwards.
-The flag should be tested after the message slot has been emptied and if set, then there are one or more pending messages and the “end of message” should be performed.
+The flag should be tested after the message slot has been emptied and if set, then there are one or more pending messages and the “end of message" should be performed.

 typedef struct